onebytellc/instructure-android/README.md

 ####These are things that we use internally to create our applications.

 [BluePrint]()
 An MVP Architecture that depends on PandaRecyclerView.

 [Canvas-Api]()

-Deprecated Canvas for Android Api used to talk to Canvas LMS.
+*Deprecated* - Canvas for Android Api used to talk to Canvas LMS.

 [Canvas-Api-2]()
 Canvas for Android Api used to talk to the Canvas LMS and is testable.

 [Espresso]()
 The UI testing library built on Espresso.

 [Foosball]()
 A Foosball Application created and used interally to boost fun by over 120%.

 [Login-Api]()

-Depricated library used to making logging in and getting a token relatively easy.
+*Depricated* - The Library used to making logging in and getting a token relatively easy.

 [Login-Api-2]()
 The libarary used to make logging in and getting a toke relative easy and is testable.

 [PandaUtils]()
 The junk drawer of things.

 [PandaRecyclerView]()
 A fancy RecyclerView library that supports expanding and collapsing, pagination, and stuff like that.